Stage 4 is part of the number staging system. Stage 4 is also called advanced melanoma.

 - injecting a drug directly into the melanoma (intralesional therapy), for example talimogene laherparepvec (T-VEC)

-- laser treatment using a carbon dioxide laser
+- laser surgery using a carbon dioxide laser

 - chemotherapy directly into the leg or arm where the melanoma is (known as isolated limb infusion or isolated limb perfusion)